pol/dwarf-fortress-guides/mixtrak/s3c08-planting-crops.md

 -   `w`: Farmer's workshop
 -   `l`: Still
--   `u`: Furniture stockpile, set to only accept wooden and stone barrels and pots, and taking from the stone pot stockpile and the wooden barrel stockpile.
+-   `u`: Furniture stockpile, set to only accept wooden and stone `barrels` and `large pots/food storage`, and taking from the stone pot stockpile and the wooden barrel stockpile.
 This stockpile also gives to the farmer's workshop and the still.
 -   `f1`: Food stockpile set to accept only the brewable underground